BrickMMO/tasks/markdown-portfolio.markdown

 [<img src="images/screenshot-github.png" width="150">](https://github.com/codeadamca)
 [<img src="images/screenshot-instagram.png" width="150">](https://www.instagram.com/codeadamca/)

 You will likely code a few portfolios while you are completing this program.
 This first one will be coded using only Markdown.
 It will give you a chance to focus on your portfolio content.
-Write short to-the-point content, create consistent high quality images, and collect your online digital assets.
+Write short to-the-point content, create consistent hihg quality images, and collect your online digital assets.

 ## Markdown Examples